rioshen/assessment-project-redis/README.md

 #### Thread Safe

-At the root, Redis is a single-threaded server.
+At the root, Redis is a single-threaded server, and the concurrency at the I/O level is using an I/O multiplexing mechanism and an event loop.
 This means that a single thread reads incoming connections using an event-based paradigm such as `epoll`, `kqueue` and `select`.
+All asynchronous I/O is supported by kernel thread pools and/or split-level drivers.
 When a specific event occurs on a file descriptor, it processes them and write back responses.
 Below UML sequence diagram shows how a command received by a client is processed internally in Redis:

 ![redis-server](./pics/thread-safe.jpg)